This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Red Velvet Brownies

-I couldn’t believe how perfect these brownies turned out!
-I have never had a more moist and chewy brownie and they were so easy to make.
-I had them in the oven within minutes.
-The cream cheese frosting is completely optional but I believe that red velvet and cream cheese frosting are meant to be together. 🙂
+The brownies came out incredibly moist and chewy, and they were in the oven within minutes.
+The cream cheese frosting is optional, but let’s be honest, red velvet and cream cheese are a destined pairing.

 How do you make Red Velvet Brownies?

-• Start by preheating oven to 350 degrees.
-Line a 9×9 or 7×11 inch pan with aluminum foil allowing 2 inches to hang over the sides.
+1. Start by preheating the oven to 350 degrees.
+Line a 9×9 or 7×11-inch pan with aluminum foil, allowing 2 inches to hang over the sides.
 Lightly grease.

-• In a microwave safe bowl melt the chocolate and butter stirring after 30 seconds each time being careful not to burn the chocolate.
+2. In a microwave-safe bowl, melt the chocolate and butter, stirring after 30 seconds each time, being careful not to burn the chocolate.
 Whisk in the sugar and add the eggs one at a time until blended.
 Add the flour, red food coloring, baking powder, and vanilla.
 Stir until fully incorporated.

-• Pour into the bottom of your prepared baking pan and bake for 40-44 minutes or until toothpick comes out clean with moist crumbs.
+3. Pour into the bottom of your prepared baking pan and bake for 40-44 minutes or until a toothpick comes out clean with moist crumbs.
 Cool completely.

 How do you make cream cheese topping for brownies?